shijiezhou1/soloproject-tier1-initab-clone/README.md

 Initab has a complex layout and completing this project will let you refine your skills implementing complex, information rich web pages.

-You do *_NOT_* implementing a Chrome Extension.
+You are *_NOT_* implementing a Chrome Extension.
 Simply a web page that mimics the initial Initab display.

 ## Instructions